C dynamic memory allocation: Usage example

 The memory set aside by malloc is not initialized and may contain cruft: the remnants of previously used and discarded data.
 After allocation with malloc, elements of the array are uninitialized variables.
 The command calloc will return an allocation that has already been cleared:

-int* a = calloc(10, sizeof(int));
+int* a = (int*)calloc(10, sizeof(int));

 With realloc we can resize the amount of memory a pointer points to.
 For example, if we have a pointer acting as an array of size $n$ and we want to change it to an array of size $m$, we can use realloc.

-int* a = malloc(2 * sizeof(int));
+int* a = (int*)malloc(2 * sizeof(int));